U.S. clampdown on European travel heaps new coronavirus woes on airlines

 Lufthansa said it was assessing the impact of the changes on its U.S. operations, while Air France KLM did not respond immediately to a request for comment.

-Boyd said American Airlines Group Inc (AAL.O) was the relative winner among the U.S. carriers because its alliance with British Airways would do well carrying passengers to London.
+Boyd said American Airlines Group Inc was the relative winner among the U.S. carriers because its alliance with British Airways would do well carrying passengers to London.

 “Delta has alliances with Air France KLM, which will be shut down in trans-Atlantic markets.
 United’s alliance with Lufthansa leaves it with zero access to the E.U.,” he said.
 “That sounds dire, but the fact is that with the news of the spread of the virus in Europe, the flights would be empty anyway.”